 Enexis' liquidity position is adequate, in our view.
-This is due to its stable generation of cash flows, which, in combination with substantial cash balances, will cover capex and dividends through the next two years, in our opinion.
+This is due to its stable generation of cash flows, which in our opinion, in combination with substantial cash balances, will cover the acquisition of Intergas Energy, as well as capex and dividends through the next two years.
 Enexis has access to a fully undrawn €450 million committed bank line expiring in 2015.
 Enexis has no short-term debt.